super0605/DjangoWebsite/README.md

-# DjangoReactTodo
+# DjangoReactTodo2
-Build a simple CRUD Todo app with Django, React and Semantic UI
+A simple CRUD Todo app with Token Authentication